redstone-scratch/ScratchLang.py/README.md

 # Changes from upstream
 - Made in Python
+- allows for whitespace
+- semicolons are only optional
 - ...thats it

 The remainder of this README is just copied over from upstream.